cyphergenetics/syndi/WINDOWS.md

 How It Works
 ------------

-Windows users can install Auto easily by downloading and installing from RubyGems:
+Windows users can install Syndi easily by downloading and installing from RubyGems:

-    $ gem install Auto [--pre]
+    $ gem install Syndi [--pre]

-On Windows, this will install the native Windows distribution, which includes the _libauto_ library cross-compiled with [Minimalist GNU for Windows](http://www.mingw.org/), commonly called MinGW.
+On Windows, this will install the native Windows distribution, which includes the _libsyndi_ library cross-compiled with [Minimalist GNU for Windows](http://www.mingw.org/), commonly called MinGW.

 This assumes that you have installed Ruby compiled with MinGW; this is the case